List of content you will read in this article:

-DDos attack stands for Distributed Denial of Service and puts the victim's web services out of order by sending a significant amount of requests.
-The DDoS attack is a method in which an attacker sends traffic (called “requests”) through compromised networks and computers to the target to make the targeted system too busy to be able to respond to any other requests from legitimate users.
+The DDoS attack is when an attacker sends traffic (called “requests”) through compromised networks and computers to the target to make the targeted system too busy to respond to any other requests from legitimate users.

-During a DDoS attack, a target server or network receives frequent requests from compromised systems and this makes the bandwidth limit of a network or resources of a server to max out.
-This slows down the server response and sometimes the server becomes useless.
+During a DDoS attack, a target server or network receives frequent requests from compromised systems, which makes the bandwidth limit of a network or resources of a server max out.
+This slows down the server response, and sometimes, the server becomes useless.
 There are various types of DDoS attacks.
-In this article, we will explain the two most common types of DDoS attacks called Volumetric Attacks and Application Level Attacks.
+This article will explain the two most common DDoS attacks, Volumetric Attacks and Application Level Attacks.

-In this type of attack, a target site or a network receives traffic and requests from botnets and infected zombie systems.
+A target site or a network receives traffic and requests from botnets and infected zombie systems in this type of attack.
 The examples of this attack category are connection floods, TCP SYN floods, and ICMP / UDP floods.
-This type of attack targets the third and fourth layer of the TCP / IP protocol called Network Layer and Transport Layer respectively.
-In these types of attacks, the attacker generates high bandwidth of traffic by using infected systems.
+This attack targets the third and fourth layers of the TCP / IP protocol called the Network Layer and Transport Layer.
+In these attacks, the attacker generates a high traffic bandwidth using infected systems.

 Application Level Attacks

-Application Level DDoS Attacks is called Layer-7 DDoS attacks.
-In these attacks, the actor sends traffic to specific sections of a website to target vulnerabilities in web applications.
-Application Level DDoS attacks do not make a website down but increases bandwidth consumption.
+Application Level DDoS Attacks are called Layer-7 DDoS attacks.
+In these attacks, the actor sends traffic to specific website sections to target vulnerabilities in web applications.
+Application Level DDoS attacks do not make a website down but increase bandwidth consumption.
 It also slows the sites by a great deal.
-In these attacks, since the traffic looks like if it comes from real humans, detection is hard.
-The attacker in these types of attacks uses HTTP, DNS and SMTP requests.
+In these attacks, detection is hard since the traffic looks like it comes from real humans.
+The attacker in these attacks uses HTTP, DNS and SMTP requests.

-How To Protect Your WordPress Website Against DDoS Attack?
+How to Protect Your WordPress Website Against DDoS Attacks?

-WordPress is one of the best CMS solutions and it is supported by a huge community of developers.
-This CMS is prone to vulnerabilities.
-Most users' website is being used as a zombie to attack another website and they are not aware of this.
+WordPress is one of the best CMS solutions, and a vast community of developers supports it.
+This cm is prone to vulnerabilities.
+Most users’ websites are being used as a zombie to attack other websites, and they are unaware of this.
 To reduce the threat of DDoS attacks, fix vulnerabilities in your WordPress sites.
-Steps to Protect Your WordPress Website Against DDoS Attack are as below:
+Steps to Protect Your WordPress Website Against DDoS Attacks are as below:

-XML-RPC functionality is enabled by default since WordPress 3.5 and provides services like pingbacks and trackbacks.
-An attacker can exploit these functionality to send HTTP requests to a target website.
-If thousands of compromised WordPress sites start to send requests to a target website at the same time, a Large Application Layer DDoS attack can occur.
+XML-RPC functionality has been enabled by default since WordPress 3.5 and provides services like pingbacks and trackbacks.
+An attacker can exploit these functionalities to send HTTP requests to a target website.
+If thousands of compromised WordPress sites start to send requests to a target website simultaneously, a Large Application Layer DDoS attack can occur.

 START XML RPC BLOCKING #